 Bloomington's demographic changes suggest that its population will exceed 100,000 by 2035.
 As it has historically, Bloomington is projected to grow faster than other portions of Monroe County.
+Where will these people live, work, and play?
 This steady population growth will put pressure on City services and the housing and commercial markets.

-The anticipated population growth will occur across all age groups (Exhibit 5).
+The anticipated population growth will occur across all age groups, as indicated in Exhibit 4.
 In order to meet this population growth, opportunities for housing, retail, employment, and entertainment should expand.